 This is it, the very beginning of the Fender American Deluxe Stratocaster line.
 In this article we examine the 1998-2003 Fender American Deluxe Stratocaster.
-I think we need to first discuss why the Fender American Deluxe Strat was created.
+Firstly, I think we need to discuss why the Fender American Deluxe Strat was created.
 Fender corporation had seen for years how players would buy Stratocasters and modify them.
-They would hot rod their guitars by changing pickups, rewiring electronics, changing necks, replacing tuners and any number of other modifications to the Stratocaster.
+They would hot rod their guitars by changing pickups, rewiring electronics, changing necks and replacing tuners in addition to any number of other modifications to the Stratocaster.

 The Fender American Deluxe Stratocaster was created as a top-of-the-line American production model.
 The most sought after modifications were built right into the guitar.
-This line appeals to the most discerning players who want the best guitar that Fender can roll off of a factory production line.
+Obviously this makes the line appeal to the most discerning players who want the best guitar that Fender can roll off of a factory production line.
 It was created to replace the Strat Plus that filled the same market niche in the early to mid-90’s.

 Start of production

 The Fender American Deluxe Strat was first released in 1998.
 The official month was July of 1998.
 There have been reports of people getting them as early as May 1998.
 Some guitars may have been built at the old facility while they tested the new design but those stories are unconfirmed.
 The fact is that the guitar’s release coincided with the opening of Fender’s new production facility in Corona, California USA which opened on July 18, 1998.

 The new factory was a big improvement to production.
 Because it was under one big roof instead of being spread out between several buildings like the old one.
 To coincide with this opening they released the American Deluxe Series which they called the “ultimate Strat” and the top of the line among the factory guitars.
 Fender touted that this guitar was made for “the more technical players”.